plv8/pljs/README.md

 It is compact, lightweight, and fast.

-A [Discord](https://discord.gg/XYGSCfVNBC) available for general questions, discussions and support.
+A [Discord](https://discord.gg/XYGSCfVNBC) is available for general questions, discussions, and support.
 Please check there before opening an issue.

 ## Technology